ADv0rnik/Collections/README.md

 5. find the first and the last weekdays for bread with price 1.55;
 6. find the first weekday for bread with price 1.70​;
 7. remove all entries from the first map where the purchase name is meat;
-8. remove all entries from the second map on FRIDAY​;
+8. remove all entries from the second map on FRIDAY;
 9. print maps by for–each cycle;
-10.load instances of the subclass ​PricePurchase from the file in.csv into the list (List<PricePurchase>); 11.print the total cost of these purchases;
+10. load instances of the subclass PricePurchase from the file in.csv into the list (List<PricePurchase>);
+11. print the total cost of these purchases;
-12.load the content of the file in.csv into the enumerated map where a weekday is a key and purchases list for this weekday is a value;
+12. load the content of the file in.csv into the enumerated map where a weekday is a key and purchases list for this weekday is a value;
-13.print the map by for–each cycle;
+13. print the map by for–each cycle;
-14.print the total cost of all purchases for each weekday; 15.find all purchases on MONDAY
+14. print the total cost of all purchases for each weekday;
+15. find all purchases on MONDAY